Here’s an idea you’ve probably never thought about: What does Paris sound like?

 If you’re curious about the sounds of Paris, I’d recommend you order a copy of my audio experience.
 It’ll be out in April, narrated by me.

 And, next time you’re in Paris, take a minute to think about the sound of the city.
 I am sure you’ll enjoy it.

 Paris On Air: Audio Experience

-Pre-order your audio experience.
+Get your audio experience.
 It’s my memoir, but in audio format.
 Imagine: Like the longest episode of The Earful Tower you’ve ever heard!

 Prefer the paperback book?
 Or both?
 Or the e-book?
 All available via this link.